Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Conclusion

 \section{Conclusion}

-In this work, we investigated how spoken queries influence hallucination in MLLMs under diverse acoustic conditions.
-Using RePOPE-Spk, we showed that (1) spoken queries consistently degrade performance, (2) noise and modality order amplify hallucinations, and (3) strategies such as many-shot prompting and CoT reasoning offer only partial improvements.
-Both proprietary and open-source models exhibited similar vulnerabilities, indicating that the limitations are systemic rather than model-specific.
-Our findings highlight the intrinsic difficulty of the task and underscore the need for new approaches for reliable multimodal interaction.
+In this work, we studied spoken-query hallucinations in MLLMs and introduced a systematic pipeline for converting text-query hallucination benchmarks into spoken-query counterparts under diverse acoustic conditions.
+Using RePOPE-Spk, we showed that 1) spoken queries consistently degrade performance, 2) noise and modality order amplify hallucinations, and 3) strategies such as many-shot prompting and CoT offer limited gains.
+Both proprietary and open-source models exhibited similar vulnerabilities, suggesting that the limitations are systemic rather than model-specific.
+Our results highlight spoken-query robustness as an underexplored challenge and motivate new approaches for reliable speech-based interaction.